Surface heating steers planetary-scale ocean circulation: Summary and Discussion

-The anomalous horizontal density gradients are proportional to the surface buoyancy flux gradient perturbations on short ($<1$ decade) timescales (compare Figs.~\ref{fig:neg_buo_PDA_Atlantic}a and d; Figs.~\ref{fig:neg_buo_PDA_Pacific}a and d; Figs.~\ref{fig:pos_buo_PDA_Atlantic}a and~d; Figs.~\ref{fig:pos_buo_PDA_Pacific}a and~d).
+On short timescales ($<1$ decade), the anomalies in horizontal density gradients are proportional to the surface buoyancy flux gradient perturbations (compare panels a~and~d in Figs.~\ref{fig:neg_buo_PDA_Atlantic}, \ref{fig:neg_buo_PDA_Pacific}, \ref{fig:pos_buo_PDA_Atlantic}, and~\ref{fig:pos_buo_PDA_Pacific}).
 Through the thermal wind relation~\eqref{eq:TWR}, we diagnose a linear relationship ($\mathcal{R}^2 > 0.9$ in Table~\ref{T3:linear_gyres}) between the anomalous gyre circulation and the magnitude of the surface buoyancy flux gradient perturbation on short timescales.
 Over this period, the Atlantic gyres are observed to be 2-4 times more susceptible to changes in surface buoyancy flux gradients than the Pacific gyres, with as much as a $0.15\,\mathrm{Sv}$ anomaly per $\mathrm{W}\,\mathrm{m}^{-2}$ change in the subtropical/subpolar surface heat flux in the North Atlantic subtropical gyre.